Last Updated on October 4, 2023 by Karl Thompson

 - socialising girls to accept subservient roles within the family, whilst socialising boys to believe they were superior – this happens through children witnessing then recreating the parental relationship.

 b) socialising women into accepting the “housewife” role as the only possible/acceptable role for a women.
 Indeed it was the only way to be feminine/to be a woman.
 Essentially, feminists viewed the function of the family as a breeding ground where patriarchal values were learned by an individual, which in turn created a patriarchal society.

-For the purposes of teaching A-level sociology Feminism is usually to be split into three distinct branches: Liberal Feminists, Marxist Feminists and Radical Feminists.
+For the purposes of teaching A-level sociology Feminism is usually to be split (simplified) into three distinct branches: Liberal Feminists, Marxist Feminists and Radical Feminists.
 They differ significantly over the extent to which they believe that the family is still patriarchal and in what the underlying causes of the existence of patriarchy might be.
 Remember – all the theories below are discussing the “nuclear” family.